 EAST-UA 203 Prerequisite: Elementary Chinese II (EAST-UA 202, 9202) or equivalent.
 Offered every semester.
 4 points.

 Designed to consolidate and develop overall aural-oral proficiency.
-Objectives are: to obtain information from more extended conversation; to express and expound on, at greater length, feelings and opinions on common topics; to develop vocabulary needed to discuss common topics and begin learning to decipher meaning of compound words; to develop reading comprehension of more extended narrative and expository passages; to write at greater length (200 to 250 characters long) personal narratives, informational narratives, and comparison and discussion of viewpoints with levelappropriate vocabulary and grammatical accuracy, as well as basic syntactical cohesion.
+Objectives: to obtain information from more extended conversation; to express and expound on, at greater length, feelings and opinions on common topics; to develop vocabulary needed to discuss common topics and begin learning to decipher meaning of compound words; to develop reading comprehension of more extended narrative and expository passages; and to write at greater length (200 to 250 characters long) personal narratives, informational narratives, and comparison and discussion of viewpoints with level-appropriate vocabulary and grammatical accuracy, as well as basic syntactical cohesion.

 Intermediate Chinese II